 Portugal’s parliament to adopt austerity budget

-Portugal's parliament was expected to adopt a 2012 austerity package Wednesday that it hopes will rescue the country's crippled economy despite the risk of worsening social unrest.
+Portugal's parliament was expected to adopt a 2012 austerity budget Wednesday that it hopes will rescue the country's crippled economy despite the risk of worsening social unrest.

-Just days after thousands of workers descended onto Lisbon's streets to join a protest strike, lawmakers were preparing for a final vote on an unpopular budget package that cuts salaries and increases working hours for vast numbers of workers already squeezed by recession.
+Just days after thousands of workers descended onto Lisbon’s streets to join a protest strike, lawmakers were preparing for a final vote on an unpopular budget package that cuts salaries, raises taxes and increases working hours for vast numbers of workers already squeezed by recession.

-Already approved on a first reading, the bill enjoys solid support from the centre-right majority in parliament and the opposition socialists have said they intend to boycott the vote.
+Approved on a first reading on November 11, the bill enjoys solid support from the centre-right majority in parliament and the opposition socialists have said they intend to boycott the vote.

-Ahead of the vote Prime Minister Pedro Passos Coelho said he was aware of the "enormous effort" required of Portuguese citizens to overcome the financial crisis while Foreign Minister Paulo Portas added the country "is in a very difficult situation."
+Ahead of the parliamentary session later Wednesday Prime Minister Pedro Passos Coelho said he was aware of the “enormous effort” required of Portuguese citizens to overcome the financial crisis while Foreign Minister Paulo Portas added the country “is in a very difficult situation.”

 After Greece and Ireland in 2010, Portugal became the third eurozone member state needing a bailout in May when it could no longer raise fresh funds at sustainable rates on the financial markets.

-Portugal needs to reduce its public deficit from 9.8 percent of gross domestic product in 2010 to 5.9 percent by the end of 2011 but it stood at 8.3 percent earlier this year, putting that objective in doubt.
+Portugal was handed a 78 billion euro loan in exchange for a pledge to reduce its public deficit from 9.8 percent of gross domestic product in 2010 to 4.5 percent by the end of 2012.
+But the deficit stood at 8.3 percent earlier this year, putting that objective in doubt.

 The forecast for 2012 looks no better, after the announcement by Finance Minister Viktor Gaspar last week that its economy is expected to shrink by three percent in 2012.